 If any of our competitors offers products that are better priced or more appealing to the tastes of consumers, increases its number of restaurants, obtains more desirable restaurant locations, provides more attractive financial incentives to management personnel, franchisees or hourly employees or has more effective marketing initiatives than we do in any of the markets in which we operate, this could have a material adverse effect on our results of operations.

-Food and paper costs represented 35.7% of our total sales by Company-operated restaurants in 2020, and 21.4% of our food and paper raw materials cost is exposed to fluctuations in foreign exchange rates.
-We rely on, among other commodities, beef, chicken, produce, dairy mixes, beverages and toppings.
-The cost of food and supplies depends on several factors, including global supply and demand, new product offerings, weather conditions, fluctuations in energy costs and tax incentives, all of which makes us susceptible to substantial price and currency fluctuations and other increased operating costs.
-Our hedging strategies on the imported portion of our food and paper raw materials may not be successful in fully offsetting cost increases due to currency fluctuations.
-Furthermore, due to the competitive nature of the restaurant industry, we may be unable to pass increased operating costs on to our customers, which could have an adverse effect on our results of operations.
+Food and paper costs represented 35.2% of our total sales by Company-operated restaurants in 2023, and 21.8% of our food and paper raw materials cost is exposed to fluctuations in foreign exchange rates.
+We source, among other commodities, beef, chicken, pork, potatoes, produce, sauces, dairy mixes, dairy cheeses, grains, sugar, fiber and coffee.
+The cost of food and supplies depends on several factors, including global supply and demand, new product offerings, global macroeconomic conditions, acts of war and other hostilities, weather conditions, fluctuations in energy costs, tax incentives and our suppliers’ ability to comply with sustainability and animal welfare commitments, all of which makes us susceptible to substantial price and currency fluctuations and other increased operating costs.
+For instance, commodity prices have been adversely affected by the Russia-Ukraine war, which has had an impact on our costs.
+Our hedging strategies on the imported portion of our food and paper raw materials may not be successful in fully offsetting cost increases due to currency nor commodities fluctuations.

 Demand for our products may decrease due to changes in consumer preferences or other factors.